 Instead of images being centered on their subject photos for the web are often better when they subject is slightly to the right or the left in a photo.
 This provides the opportunity for text and/or content to be inserted into the unfocused space.
 Maybe websites “Hero shot” the image that first shows when you go to a website has text that overlays part of it.
 Too often on websites that text is difficult to read because it is overlaid on top of a busy image.
 Or there isn’t enough contrast in color between the text and the image.
 Or the focal point of the image is centered and there is no place to put the text.

 By creating imagery where the focal point is on the left side or right side of the image that creates space to place text on a website.
 Also it helps to fade the part of the image the text is on so the text is easy to read and stands out.

 Using Background Images to break up content sections on a website.

 Some images can also be used as background images.
 It’s common to use images like this one as a scrollable background image occasionally applying a color filter to help it blend in.
 This allows for content sections to be spaced out.
 Often times we’ll have a quote or testimonial on top of a background image.
 The background image gives the website the uniqueness of each place or business but isn’t the focus point of the content for the website.

-Benefits of a Photo Shoot for your Digital Marketing
+Benefits of a Photo Shoot for your User Experience

 Especially if your website is older it’s very likely that it’s lacking in modern design and even quality of photography.
 A photo shoot is a chance to update your website with a more current representation of yourself and your company.